 Bring a lock.
 If I travel with my laptop or I am just staying in a hostel, a lock is always handy to have.
 If you have a bigger suitcase and are traveling by train, a lock can make sure no one is going to grab anything out of your bag.

-Always have some cash.
+Always have some local currency.
 Especially if your flight is arriving late and you need to get a taxi, it is always smart to at least of some cash when you first arrive (even if you use credit card for most of the rest of the time).

-And there are many, many other tips I could give but I’ll save them for another post 😉.
+And there are many, many other tips I could give but I’ll save them for another post (see it here)😉.
 I hope this is helpful to anyone who is planning a trip to Europe!
 Let me know if there is anything you would add to the list!